novak-k/beerTapDispenser/README.md

 * **A well-designed solution and architecture.** Avoid duplication, extract re-usable code where makes sense.
 We want to see that you can create an easy-to-maintain codebase.
-* **Test as much as you can.** One of the main pain points of maintaining other's code comes when it does not have tests.
+* **Test as much as you can.** One of the main pain points of maintaining another's code comes when it does not have tests.
 So try to create tests covering, at least, the main classes.
 * **Document your decisions**.
-Try to explain your decisions, as well as any other technical requirement (how to run the API, external dependencies, etc ...)
+Try to explain your decisions, as well as any other technical requirements (how to run the API, external dependencies, etc ...)

 ---